EduardMaster/linux-path-editor/README.md

-# Simple Editor made in NextJS with TailwindCSS
+# Simple Editor made with NextJS and TailwindCSS
 Edit path of linux and generate the final string command to execute and change PATH original